venkkateshan-57/powerbi-olist-ecommerce-dashboard/README.md

 **Venkkateshan**

-Aspiring Data Analyst passionate about building business intelligence dashboards and solving real-world business problems using data.
+Aspiring Data Analyst with hands-on experience in Power BI, SQL, Python, Excel, and Machine Learning.
+Passionate about transforming raw data into meaningful business insights through interactive dashboards and analytics.